For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 As we mentioned earlier, inflation effectively means that the same amount of money is worth less compared to the previous year.
 So if inflation goes up, but your income stays the same, your earnings will lose value.

-The issue of inflation and earnings going up at different rates has contributed to the cost of living crisis, as well as rising energy bills.
+The issue of inflation and earnings going up at different rates contributed to the cost of living crisis.

-If you're struggling for money, it could help to talk to a debt advice charity.
+If you're struggling financially, it could help to talk to a debt advice charity.
 We list some organisations in our guide to managing debt at university.

 2. Student Loan interest rates